Updated: Jan 28

 5. Change kitten litter boxes at least once, and preferably twice a day.
 Do not scoop -- dump.
 Do not cross-contaminate adult litter boxes by using the same litter scoop.
 Again - with kittens -- do not scoop, dump!
 Sanitize litter boxes at least once a week.
 More frequently is better if you have an issue in the cattery you are currently dealing with.

-6. Do not allow guests to handle kittens IF they have been to other catteries or visited an animal shelter.
-Do not allow fellow breeder friends to handle your kittens (unless they shower and change immediately before coming to see you) until the kittens have been vaccinated twice (around 12 weeks of age).
+6. Do not allow guests to handle kittens IF they have been to other catteries, recently adopted a cat or kitten, or visited an animal shelter.
+Do not allow fellow breeder friends to handle your kittens (unless they shower and change immediately before coming to see you) until the kittens have been vaccinated twice (around 12 -16 weeks of age).
 Make sure everyone washes their hands before handing.
 This still poses some risk.
 If you are dealing with a health issue -- don't do it.

 7. Make sure the kittens are in a clean, airy, sunlit environment.
 It should be large enough that the food and water bowls are well away from the litter boxes.
 Babies should have ample room to run, play, and climb, without contaminating their food bowls.